 Customers are interacting with your brand in so many ways.
-They’re on an average of seven devices a day, whether on mobile, desktop, or TV.
-They’re also in your stores, at your events, and contacting your call centers.
+They’re on an average of seven devices a day, whether on mobile, desktop or TV.
+They’re also in your stores, at your events and contacting your call centres.
 With your audiences engaging with you in so many ways, it’s important to measure how your campaigns are performing in order to deliver a consistent and personal experience across all channels.
 But telling your story isn’t just about targeting channels — it’s also about targeting people.
-When they move from smartphone to tablet, and from tablet to desktop, analytics follow their footprints.
+When they move from smartphone to tablet and from tablet to desktop, analytics follow their footprints.
 More importantly, marketing analytics allow you to react immediately to the steps along the journey and share relevant parts of your story at key moments.

 Turn data into insights using attribution.

 The insights gained through marketing analytics drive better digital spend decisions.
-You’re able to connect audience behavior with a return on marketing investment.
-Using Adobe Analytics, you can evaluate results from email, mobile, social, and web, all within a single view, so you can see how each channel impacts the other.
+You’re able to connect audience behaviour with a return on marketing investment.
+Using Adobe Analytics, you can evaluate results from email, mobile, social and web, all within a single view, so you can see how each channel impacts the other.

-Bring marketing to life with data visualizations in real time.
+Bring marketing to life with data visualisations in real time.

 Not all marketers are data scientists, so your marketing analytics have to make sense.
-Data visualization allows business users to quickly identify trends, anomalies, and patterns within your analytics dashboards and reports.
+Data visualisation allows business users to quickly identify trends, anomalies and patterns within your analytics dashboards and reports.

-Analysis Workspace, for example, allows you to build the visualizations that will help drive engagement.
+Analysis Workspace, for example, allows you to build the visualisations that will help drive engagement.
 You can create dashboards that suit your specific business needs and reports that clearly define your successes.
-Freeform Analysis within Analysis Workspace allows you to create custom analysis views.
-With features such as Fallout Analysis and Flow Exploration, you’re able to dive into your data more quickly, identifying traffic patterns, fallout rates, and other important metrics.
+Freeform Analysis within Analysis Workspace allows you to create customised analysis views.
+With features such as Fallout Analysis and Flow Exploration, you’re able to dive into your data more quickly, identifying traffic patterns, fallout rates and other important metrics.

 Customers interact with your brand through multiple touchpoints across multiple channels during their journey, which translates to endless possibilities to target your audiences.
 Customers will be in different geographies, using various devices.

 Once they show initial interest, where does your brand story take them?
-You can determine where they are in the world, what they’ve done with your brand, and, more importantly, what drove them through their journey.
-Data visualizations within marketing analytics surface the “storylines” your audiences crave.
+You can determine where they are in the world, what they’ve done with your brand and, more importantly, what drove them through their journey.
+Data visualisations within marketing analytics surface the “storylines” your audiences crave.

-By using the integrated analysis tools within Adobe Analytics, you can analyze website data, mobile activity, in-store purchases, and more.
-Analyzing customer touchpoint data reveals clues about interests, values, and preferences, allowing you to build customer personas that you can target.
-From there you can improve the customer experience and find opportunities to excite, intrigue, and delight.
+By using the integrated analysis tools within Adobe Analytics, you can analyse website data, mobile activity, in-store purchases and more.
+Analysing customer touchpoint data reveals clues about interests, values and preferences, allowing you to build customer personas that you can target.
+From there you can improve the customer experience and find opportunities to excite, intrigue and delight.